Pet Shop Boys: Hotspot, Nonetheless, Dreamworld, and A Man from the Future (2020–present)

 The ongoing Dreamworld tour included a five-night residency at the Royal Opera House in July 2024, followed by a gig at Funny Girls in Blackpool and a headline appearance at the final night of Radio 2 in the Park in Preston in September.
 In November, Pet Shop Boys played "All the Young Dudes" in a medley with "West End Girls", accompanied by the Manchester Camerata, at the 2024 MTV Europe Music Awards, where the duo were honoured as Pop Pioneers.
 They also appeared on Strictly Come Dancing in Lowe's hometown during Blackpool Week, playing a medley of hits for the opening dance number, followed by a performance of "All the Young Dudes" the next night.
 The Dreamworld tour continued with concerts in the UK and Europe in summer 2025.
-A festival in Japan was the first tour date announced for 2026.
+In 2026, the tour visited Japan and South America.
+At the Viña del Mar International Song Festival in Chile, Pet Shop Boys received the Gaviota de Plata and Gaviota de Oro audience awards.

+In April 2026, Pet Shop Boys played a five-night residency called Obscure at the Electric Ballroom in Camden Town, with a varying setlist of their lesser known B-sides, album tracks, and fan favourites.
+The set also featured the debut of a new song, "I Dream of a Better Tomorrow" from a planned musical Naked, based on "The Emperor's New Clothes".

+On 4 September 2026, Pet Shop Boys announced that their new album, A Man from the Future, would be released on 9 October.
+The album, created in collaboration with biographer Andrew Hodges, explores the life, death, and influence of British mathematician and logician Alan Turing (1921–1954).
+On 18 September, the band released "A Top Secret Washing Machine", a song written as an attack against Vladimir Putin.